programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 eval "$(jenv init -)"
 ```

-After having done so, you need to open another terminal window *OR* run the following line so that the `$PATH` variable is updated with the change you just made.
+After having done so, you need to open another terminal window *OR* run the following line so that the `$PATH` variable is updated with the change you just made (the command `source` triggers the reload of your `bash` configuration).
 ```bash
 >>> source ~/.bashrc
 ```